fedarko/pyfastg/README.md

 The official specification for the FASTG format (version 1.00, as of writing) can be found [here](http://fastg.sourceforge.net/).
-Whenever the rest of this documentation mentions "the FASTG spec," this is in reference to this version of the specification. pyfastg parses graphs that follow **a subset of this specification**: in particular, pyfastg is designed to work with files output by the [SPAdes](http://cab.spbu.ru/software/spades/) family of assemblers.
+Whenever the rest of this documentation mentions "the FASTG spec," this is in reference to this version of the specification.

+pyfastg parses graphs that follow **a subset of this specification**: in particular, pyfastg is designed to work with files output by the [SPAdes](http://cab.spbu.ru/software/spades/) family of assemblers.

 ## The pyfastg library
 pyfastg contains `parse_fastg()`, a function that accepts as input a path to a SPAdes FASTG file.
-This function parses the structure of the specified file, returning a [NetworkX](https://networkx.github.io) `DiGraph` object representing the structure of the graph.
+This function reads the specified file and returns a [NetworkX](https://networkx.github.io) `DiGraph` object representing the structure of the assembly graph.

 pyfastg is very much in its infancy, so it may be most useful as a starting point.
 Pull requests are welcome!

-## Note about the graph topology
+### Note about the graph topology

 The FASTG spec contains the following sentence (in section 6, page 7):

 > Note also that strictly speaking, [the structure described in a FASTG file] is not a graph at all, as we have not specified a notion of vertex.
 However in many cases one can without ambiguity define vertices and thereby associate a _bona fide_ digraph, and we do so frequently in this document to illustrate concepts.

-We do this in pyfastg. **"Edges" in the FASTG file will be represented as nodes in the NetworkX graph, and "adjacencies" between edges in the FASTG file will be represented as edges in the NetworkX graph.** As far as we're aware, this is usually how these graphs are visualized.
+We take this approach in pyfastg. **"Edges" in the FASTG file will be represented as nodes in the NetworkX graph, and "adjacencies" between edges in the FASTG file will be represented as edges in the NetworkX graph.** As far as we're aware, this is usually how these files are visualized.

 ### Installation
 pyfastg can be installed using pip: